Aesthetic Realism: Aesthetic Realism and homosexuality

 With the exception of a brief 1971 review calling The H Persuasion "less a book than a collection of pietistic snippets by Believers," The New York Times never reported that men said they changed from homosexuality through Aesthetic Realism.
 Students of the philosophy who said they changed from homosexuality or in other large ways accused the press of unfairly withholding information valuable to the lives of people.
 In the 1970s they mounted an aggressive campaign of telephone calls, letters, ads, and vigils in front of various media offices and at the homes of editors.
 Many wore lapel buttons that read "Victim of the Press".

 In 1973 the American Psychiatric Association declassified homosexuality as a mental disorder.
 In 1978, ads were placed in three major newspapers stating "we have changed from homosexuality through our study of the Aesthetic Realism of Eli Siegel."
 They were signed by 50 men and women.
-With few exceptions, the press in general either ignored or dismissed the assertion of persons who said they changed.

 The gay press and gay reporters were generally hostile to Aesthetic Realism.
 A 1982 Boston Globe article written by "the first openly gay reporter" on its staff, interviewed primarily gay therapists and then reported that the "assertion" of change through Aesthetic Realism was "a claim staggering to psychiatrists and psychologists."
 About 250 people protested the article on the Boston Common.
 The Globe's ombudsman later wrote in his column that the article was biased against Aesthetic Realism and that it contained "strong, negative words without attribution" and "inaccuracies".

 Some gay advocacy groups and gay activists presented Aesthetic Realism as "anti-gay", accusing the philosophy of offering a "gay cure" and expressing skepticism that homosexuality could or should change.
 Persons within the gay pride movement associated the desire of a man to change from homosexuality with a lack of pride in a gay identity, and saw Aesthetic Realism as biased against a gay lifestyle.
 The Aesthetic Realism Foundation stated unequivocally that it supported full, completely equal civil rights for homosexuals, including the right of a man or woman to live their life in the way they chose.